Adaptation to extrauterine life: Physiology

 The apical pulse rate should be auscultated for one full minute when the newborn is calm or sleeping.
 Any irregular heart rate after the first few hours of life that is not related to crying or another outside factor should be monitored and evaluated.

 Blood pressure will be taken with an appropriately sized cuff, preferably when the newborn is at rest.

 Consistent tachycardia should be evaluated for conditions such as anemia, hyperthermia, hypovolemia, and sepsis.
 Consistent bradycardia could be an indication of congenital heart block or hypoxemia.
 Pallor and central cyanosis (cyanosis in hands and feet is a common and normal finding) can also indicate cardiovascular issues.

-Ventilation and Oxygenation
+Ventilation and oxygenation

+Physiology

-Physiology: Upon birth, the newborn's lungs become the center for gas exchange.
+Upon birth, the newborn's lungs become the center for gas exchange.
 There are a variety of factors that influence newborn respiratory functions; these factors include chemical, mechanical, thermal, and sensory.
 Respirations begin when fetal aortic and carotid chemoreceptors are stimulated by the varying concentrations of oxygen and carbon dioxide.
 During vaginal birth, the newborn's chest is compressed by the birth canal.
 Upon delivery, negative pressure allows air into the lungs.
 The first cries of the infant allow for alveoli expansion and absorption of fetal lung fluid.
-Temperature changes and other sensory stimulation contributes to respiratory function as well.
+Temperature changes and other sensory stimulation contribute to respiratory function as well.